Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 • It is a rarity, as it only comes from one country and forms a small portion of the Anatolian Mountains

-• Its rich history dating back to the times of the Ottoman Empire
+• Its rich history dates back to the times of the Ottoman Empire

-These factors contribute to zultanite being a highly sought-after gemstone in the jewelry industry, especially for its jewelry and the allure of zultanite gems.
+These factors contribute to zultanite's status as a highly sought-after gemstone in the jewelry industry, especially for its allure.
 The increasing popularity of zultanite jewelry has made it a must-have for many fashion enthusiasts.

 The yield of gem-quality zultanite is only 2%, adding to its rarity and value.
 It wasn’t until 2006 that zultanite began to be mined specifically as a gemstone, and the challenge of cutting zultanite delayed its arrival into the market.